sconn823/Obsidian/Locations/Duregar-Influence/Excavation Site.md

 Moving past any of the debris of pillar have a small change of collasping it on those around.
 Each time a player walks by an unstable pillar, roll a d20.
 On a 1, all players within a 10 ft radius must make a DC 12 dex saving throw, or take 2d6 + 2 damage.

 ### 4
+*A rusted out room.
+Metal particles flitter around the room.
+Green lights glow constantly at the east and west doorways, where red lights are present at the two south rooms.*

+Each of the south rooms require a DC 13
 #### 4a
 Trap - the whethered remains of a dwarven pilot lays there, a [[Plasma Pistol]] had been used to blow his brains out.
 3d4 Cadevar Sprits spring forward from the corpse as the players open the door.

+### 5
+*Debris litter the room.
+Upon close inspection, the damage appears to be recent.
+Crushed limbs pertrude from the mishapen rock piles.*

+5 duergar screamers hide in the area here.
+They wait until one of the party members triggers the trap in room 6 to engage.
+They can be seen lurking in the dark with a DC 15 perception check

+### 6
+*A long rusting hallway.
+A large door bars the other side and appears be firmly in place.*

+In this hallway is a  tight squeeze trap.
+Any PCs walking through the middle of it must make a DC 18 strength check